 First off, consistently warm temperatures improve seed germination.
 That fact is indisputable.

-Vegetable seeds and most microgreens are either vegetables or herbs, germinate over a wide range of temperatures.
+Vegetable seeds and most microgreens are either vegetables or herbs, that germinate over a wide range of temperatures.
 The range extends higher than average room temperature.

 Since we grow microgreens in our home, the microgreens seeds we sow need a warmer local boost to speed up the germination rate.